udaan-iitt/editions/2025_Autumn/poseidon.md

 ---
-title: Why?
-O, Poseidon, Why?
+title: "Why?
+O, Poseidon, Why?"
 category: Poetry
 date: 2026-6-11T10:42:24.120Z
-desc: How does the sea change from serene to terrifying in moments?
+desc: "How does the sea change from serene to terrifying in moments?
 Calm waves, playful marine life, and a tranquil sky can quickly turn into chaos under Poseidon’s wrath.
-The poet questions this duality, exploring the ocean’s beauty and danger, and the mystery behind its ever-shifting nature.
+The poet questions this duality, exploring the ocean’s beauty and danger, and the mystery behind its ever-shifting nature."
 thumbnail: images/poseidon-thumbnail.jpeg
 authors: Aditya Patil
 starred: false